nisaates/tuav-plane/README.md

-This files are tuav plane model for ardupilot
+This is the plain version of tuav plane for ardupilot and gazebo